 California Tornado Facts

-- California is the 32nd mostly likely U.S. state to suffer a tornado strike.
+- California is the 32nd most likely U.S. state to suffer a tornado strike.

 - This state experiences an average of five tornadoes a year.